-- -(2nd order) 1st derivative of signal. - -Given the controversy surrounding partialing of global signal, two further options are available:

--GNI:

--The user can test the necessity of partialing global signal on a participant specific basis, using Chen et al. (2012)'s GNI method (i.e., global signal is not partialed from data with a GNI > 3).
-A note of caution should be considered when using this method.
+- -(2nd order) 1st derivative of signal - -Given the controversy surrounding partialing of global signal, two further options are available: - -Test necessity of partialling: - -If selected, the toolbox will test the necessity of partialing the global signal on a participant specific basis using Chen et al. (2012)'s GNI method (i.e., global signal is not partialed from data with a GNI > 3). - -A note of caution should be considered when using this method.
 Specifically, if GNI correlates with variables of interest, it is possible that partialing global signal for only certain participants may lead to false associations (or mask true effects).
-Therefore, if this method is used, it is highly recommended that the user ascertain whether global partialing is related to variables of interest.
+Therefore, if this method is used, it is highly recommended that the user ascertain whether global partialing (i.e., GNI value) is related to variables of interest.

--GCOR:
+-Calculate GCOR:

--The user can choose to calculate a GCOR (Saad et al., 2013) value for each participant.
-This value can be used as a covariate in higher-level analyses to reduce bias.
-See Saad et al. for further details regarding the use of GCOR.
+-Calculate a GCOR (Saad et al., 2013) value per participant -Can be used as a covariate in higher-level analyses to reduce bias (see Saad et al. for further detail)